ThistleAna/learn-Python/README.md

 # learn-Python
-All Python excercise to brush up my skills
+All Python excercises to brush up my skills